What I wish someone told me when I first started teaching:

 1. You can make a living teaching yoga

 At some studios, you will make less than if you worked at Starbucks.
 It will be frustrating.
-You’ll feel exploited and maybe angry (“I’m doing much better in the world than serving coffee!”).
+You’ll feel exploited and maybe angry (“I’m doing much more good in the world than serving coffee!”).
 Where’s the spirit of loving kindness in being paid $8.75/hr?
 Take a deep breath and prepare to invest in the long and forking road that leads to success in teaching yoga.

 2. Easy to get a job teaching